hkmztrk/CytoscapeTutorial/README.md

 [Centrality](https://cs.hse.ru/data/2015/05/14/1098547089/4._Centrality_Metrics.pdf) metrics decide how important an actor in the network based on its position.

 #### Degree
+ Degree centrality is simply measured by the number of ties that a node has.

 ![image](https://cloud.githubusercontent.com/assets/4271817/25327381/97a26a90-28dc-11e7-86ed-4f0554c53891.PNG)

 #### Betweenness
+ Betweenness centrality quantifies the number of times a node acts as a bridge along the shortest path between two other nodes.
 ![image](https://cloud.githubusercontent.com/assets/4271817/25327379/979b1b6e-28dc-11e7-9512-bfc033ab1aef.PNG)

 #### Closeness
+In the closeness centrality, the node that spread information to the others as fast as possible is the most central one in this case where the fast defined as short paths.
 ![image](https://cloud.githubusercontent.com/assets/4271817/25327380/979ba1b0-28dc-11e7-8d8a-ebfe381e5447.PNG)